REASONS TO STUDY THIS COURSE

 Year 2 (A-Level) – one listening and reading comprehension exam, one speaking exam, one essay exam.

 We study this film on the course.
 Get ahead and watch it with subtitles.
 It’s a touching story of friendship and betrayal.
 It is set in WW2 in Occupied France and was made by one of France’s most respected directors, Louis Malle.

 The Languages Online (LO) website is good for practising and revising grammar in readiness for college.
 There are lots of choices and you get instant feedback to help you learn.

 Some of our students go on to study French languages as a major of their university education course, and others have found French to be the key to gaining an apprenticeship.
 There has been a growing trend in many university courses where modern languages are combined with other subjects, such as business and management, marketing, accountancy, law, engineering, sciences, IT, arts and music.
 Universities highly value the intellectual rigour and skills of an A-level in a modern language.
 Post Brexit French is likely to be more in demand by British businesses.
 Modern languages graduates are in demand with 96% of students finding employment.
-Whatever you decide to do, your A level in French will be an invaluable asset to you.
+French can also be the key to securing top apprenticeships.